 - United States: Consultation fees can range widely, typically between $100 to $250 for uninsured patients.
 Insurance co-pays may be lower.

-- United Kingdom: GP services are available free of charge to residents registered with the NHS.
-Private consultations can cost between £50 to £250.
+- United Kingdom: United Kingdom: GP services are available free of charge to residents registered with the NHS.
+Private consultations, including private GP consultations in Hertfordshire, can cost between £50 to £250.

 - Canada: Provincial health plans cover GP consultations, with no direct cost to patients.